 Tooth Pain

-There can be many causes of tooth pain, including tooth decay, dental injuries, or tooth abscess.
-Please contact our office if you have sudden or severe tooth pain.
+There can be many causes of tooth pain, including tooth decay, dental injuries, or tooth abscesses.
+Please get in touch with our office if you have sudden or severe tooth pain.
 We will examine your mouth and find the source and cause of your pain to determine the best treatment method for your needs.

 Broken Tooth